Signatures from a quasi-spherical outflow and an off-axis top-hat jet launched in a merger of compact objects: An analytical approach: Application: GRB 170817A

 Using the values of the best-fit parameters reported in Table \ref{table1:parameters} and eq. (\ref{Gamma_c}), we find that the bulk Lorentz factor is $\Gamma_{\rm c}\simeq 3.1 \left(t/15\,d\right)^{-0.24}$ and the equivalent kinetic energy is $E_{\rm obs, k}\simeq 3.31\,\times 10^{47}\,{\rm erg}$.
 Using the previous values, we obtain that the efficiency to convert the kinetic energy to gamma-ray energy is $\sim 16\%$.
 This value is consistent with the range of values reported in afterglows \cite[e.g. see,][]{2004IJMPA..19.2385Z, 2015PhR...561....1K}.
-The cooling spectral break $\epsilon_{\rm c}\sim 19.2$ keV is above the X-ray band, and the characteristic break $\epsilon_{\rm m}=1.2\times10^{-3}$ GHz is below the radio band at 15 days.
-This result is consistent with the evolution of synchrotron radiation in the slow-cooling regime of the cocoon in a homogeneous medium, where the X-ray, optical and radio fluxes are described by the second power-law segment in eq. (\ref{SC_syn_bb_c}).
-The X-ray, optical and radio fluxes increase as $F_\nu\propto t^{0.15}$, peak at $\sim$ 30 days, and then evolve as $F_\nu\propto t^{-0.76}$.
-At $\sim$ 500 s, the X-ray flux varies from $\propto t^{-0.76}$ to $\propto t^{-1.03}$.
+The cooling and characteristic spectral breaks are $\epsilon_{\rm c}\sim 22.3$ eV and $\epsilon_{\rm m}\sim 1.1\times10^{-2}$ GHz, respectively, at 15 days.
+This result is consistent with the evolution of synchrotron radiation in the slow-cooling regime of the quasi-spherical outflow in a homogeneous medium, where the X-ray, optical and radio fluxes are described by the third and second power-law segment in eq. (\ref{SC_syn_bb_c}).
+The X-ray, optical and radio fluxes increase as $F_\nu\propto t^{0.15}$, peak at $\sim$ 20 days, and then evolve as $F_\nu\propto t^{-0.76}$ and $\propto t^{-1.03}$.
 On the other hand, the optical and radio fluxes continue evolving as $F_\nu\propto t^{-0.76}$.
-Given the values of the best-fit parameters reported in Table \ref{fig3:param_late_3R} and eq. (\ref{Gamma_o}), we find that the bulk Lorentz factor of the relativistic jet reaches $\Gamma_{\rm j}\simeq 4.6 \left(t/140\,d\right)^{-\frac32}$.
-The cooling spectral break $\epsilon_{\rm c}\sim3.5$ keV is above the X-ray band, and its characteristic break $\epsilon_{\rm m}=0.03$ GHz is below the radio band at 100 days.
-As for the cocoon, this result is consistent with the evolution of synchrotron radiation in the slow-cooling regime of an off-axis jet expanding in a homogeneous medium (where the X-ray, optical and radio fluxes are described by the second power-law segment in eq. \ref{scsyn_t}).
+Given the values of the best-fit parameters reported in Table \ref{table1} and eq. (\ref{Gamma_o}), we find that the bulk Lorentz factor of the relativistic jet reaches $\Gamma_{\rm j}\simeq 5.3 \left(t/100\,d\right)^{-\frac32}$.
+The cooling spectral break $\epsilon_{\rm c}\sim2.6$ keV is above the X-ray band, and its characteristic break $\epsilon_{\rm m}=0.04$ GHz is below the radio band at 100 days.
+As for the quasi-spherical outflow, this result is consistent with the evolution of synchrotron radiation in the slow-cooling regime of an off-axis jet expanding in a homogeneous medium (where the X-ray, optical and radio fluxes are described by the second power-law segment in eq. \ref{scsyn_t}).
 During this period, the observed flux increases as $F_\nu\propto t^{4.2}$ as predicted in \cite{2018arXiv180109712N}.
 The X-ray, optical, and radio fluxes peak at $\sim$ 140 days, and then evolve as $F_\nu\propto t^{-2.2}$.
 It is worth noting that for a time scale of seconds, an equivalent kinetic energy above $\sim 5\times 10^{52}\,{\rm erg}$, a circumburst density higher than $1\,{\rm cm^{-3}}$, and equipartition parameters $\varepsilon_{\rm B}\sim 0.1$, $\varepsilon_{\rm e}\sim 0.1$, the synchrotron and SSC light curves would lie in the fast-cooling regime.\\